zcorleissen/documentation/source/elastic_faq.rst

 How do I start?
 ---------------

-If you have questions we have data services specialists ready to assist, just contact us `here <http://objectrocket.com/contact>`_ or e-mail us at `sales@objectrocket.com <mailto:sales@objectrocket.com>`_!
+If you have questions, we have data services specialists ready to assist, just contact us `here <http://objectrocket.com/contact>`_ or e-mail us at `sales@objectrocket.com <mailto:sales@objectrocket.com>`_!

-If you are ready to sign up now and don’t already have an ObjectRocket account go to our `sign up <https://app.objectrocket.com/sign_up>`_ page to create one!
+If you are ready to sign up now and don’t already have an ObjectRocket account go to our `sign up <https://app.objectrocket.com/sign_up>`_ page to create one, or `log in <https://app.objectrocket.com>`_ to get started.

-If you already have an ObjectRocket account or just made one, go ahead and `log in <https://app.objectrocket.com>`_, and here's how to get started once you're there!

 1. Create an instance
 ~~~~~~~~~~~~~~~~~~~~~